-- a. an Employee's direct management supervisor, - b. for School-based Employees, the Principal or any Vice-Principal at the School where the Employee is assigned, and - c. for Trustees, the Board Chair or the Superintendent. - 1.10.
-"Urgent Risk" arises when a member of Personnel reasonably believes that a matter constitutes an imminent risk of a substantial and specific danger to the life, health, or safety of persons or to the environment.
+- 1.9.
+"Supervisor" includes - a. an Employee's direct management supervisor, - b. for School-based Employees, the Principal or any Vice-Principal at the School where the Employee is assigned, and - c. for Trustees, the Board Chair or the Superintendent. - 1.10.
+"Urgent Risk" arises when a member of Personnel reasonably believes that a matter constitutes an imminent risk of substantial and specific danger to the life, health, or safety of persons or to the environment.